Our Team

 Shavonne Sams, CEO and Founder

-Established in 2014 by Shavonne, Truly Valued stands as a testament to her steadfast commitment to fostering positive transformation and well-being within her community.
-The organization prioritizes youth and families, focusing on character development, mentoring, and community engagement, reflecting a comprehensive approach to individual and communal advancement.
+Founded in 2016 by Shavonne, Truly Valued exemplifies her unwavering commitment to fostering positive transformation and well-being in her community.
+The organization prioritizes youth and families, focusing on character development, mentoring, and community engagement to promote both individual and communal growth.

-Shavonne, a dedicated mother of two with two bonus children and four grandchildren, brings a wealth of personal and professional experience to her role.
-Holding a master’s in management, a diploma in Christian Ministry, and a Life Coach Minister Certification, she is well-equipped to guide others on their paths to growth and fulfillment.
+As a devoted mother and grandmother, Shavonne brings extensive personal and professional experience to her role.
+With a master’s in management, a diploma in Christian Ministry, and a Life Coach Minister Certification, she effectively guides others in their development.

-Shavonne’s initiative serves as a shining example of the positive impact that individuals can have when driven by a genuine desire to make a difference.
+Her leadership demonstrates the profound impact of individuals driven by a genuine desire to make a difference.

 Dr. Leslie Harrell, Community Engagement Manager

-After overcoming a lifetime of challenges, including struggles with substance abuse, dropping out of high school, teenage motherhood, and surviving human trafficking, Leslie Harrell now uses her journey to inspire and uplift others.
+After overcoming significant challenges—including substance abuse, dropping out of high school, teenage motherhood, and surviving human trafficking—Leslie Harrell now inspires and uplifts others.

-In 2005, Leslie was ordained as a Minister of the Gospel, marking a significant milestone in her spiritual journey.
-She has been honored with various awards for her community service, including the Congressional Award for Community Service and the prestigious Inaugural Changemakers Award during her studies at Claremont Lincoln University.
+In 2005, she was ordained as a Minister of the Gospel, a pivotal moment in her spiritual journey.
+Leslie has received multiple awards for her community service, including the Congressional Award and the Inaugural Changemakers Award from Claremont Lincoln University.

-Leslie’s academic achievements are equally impressive, holding a doctorate in Strategic Leadership and a master’s degree in Peace and Social Justice from Regent University.
-Her aspirations include serving as a leadership coach through Truly Valued and spearheading leadership development initiatives within the African American community.
+Her academic achievements are impressive: she holds a doctorate in Strategic Leadership and a master’s in Peace and Social Justice from Regent University.
+She aims to serve as a leadership coach through Truly Valued and lead development initiatives within the African American community.

-Furthermore, Leslie is a certified Life Coach through Christian Leaders Institute and a certified facilitator for Truly Valued’s Nurturing Families Program, demonstrating her commitment to guiding and supporting others on their journey to personal growth and empowerment.
+Additionally, Leslie is a certified Life Coach through Christian Leaders Institute and a certified facilitator for Truly Valued’s Nurturing Families Program, demonstrating her commitment to guiding others in their personal growth and empowerment.

 Lucia Villalpando, Program Specialist

-Lucia was born and raised in Manatee County, immersed in the rich culture and values of her Mexican immigrant parents.
-From a young age, she developed a deep passion for community service and engagement.
+Lucia grew up in Manatee County, deeply influenced by the rich culture and values of her Mexican immigrant parents.
+From a young age, she developed a passion for community service and engagement.
 After graduating from high school, Lucia moved to Fort Myers, Florida, to pursue her bachelor’s degree.
-While there, she worked with students and families through the Lee County School District and took on various volunteer roles.
+While studying, she not only engaged actively with students and families through the Lee County School District; she also took on various volunteer roles.

-Following her graduation from Florida Gulf Coast University, Lucia returned to Manatee County.
-She began working with the Manatee County Library, where she developed and conducted programs, classes, and events aimed at enhancing access for all community members.
-Her work was driven by a keen awareness of the institutional and societal barriers that often hinder access to essential resources and opportunities, especially for underserved populations.
+After graduating from Florida Gulf Coast University, Lucia returned to Manatee County and began her work with the Manatee County Library.
+There, she created and led programs, classes, and events designed to enhance access for all community members.
+Her initiatives arise from a keen awareness of the institutional and societal barriers that limit access to essential resources and opportunities for underserved populations.

-Lucia’s guiding principles revolve around raising awareness and critical consciousness, with a strong belief in the power of community to effect meaningful change.
-She is deeply committed to empowering families, children, and communities, leveraging her experiences and expertise to develop collaborative solutions that foster love, creativity, and resilience.
-Lucia is a certified English and Spanish facilitator for Truly Valued’s Nurturing Families Program.
+Guided by her commitment to raising awareness and fostering critical consciousness, Lucia believes in the community’s power to drive meaningful change.
+She empowers families, children, and communities, using her experiences to create collaborative solutions that nurture love, creativity, and resilience.
+Additionally, Lucia serves as a certified English and Spanish facilitator for Truly Valued’s Nurturing Families Program.

 Board of Directors